scidash/ParallelPyNEURON/iceweasel/README.md

 ## Support for graphical development inside docker image

-This is useful if you use docker terminal interactively, and if you can't merge with vimdiff.
+Support for using graphical browser (`iceweasel`), graphical git merge (`meld`), and code editor (`atom` and `gedit`) and ipython notebook all inside a dockerimage.
+These programs are useful if you use docker terminal interactively, and if you can't merge with vimdiff.

-Docker image internal support for graphical browser (`iceweasel`), graphical git merge (`meld`), and code editor (`atom` and `gedit`).
-Notebook doesn't work in the browser yet.

 ## For an Ubuntu host:
 This works very easily.